The-Cloud-Lab/PRISM/README.md

    #### Deploy:
     npm run deploy

+(Not Necessary:)
+    Use the following command if you are facing trouble installing the npm and follow the step 5 again:

+    #### Installing package-lock.json again:
+    rm -rf node_modules package-lock.json

 Now, go to Repository --> Settings --> Code and automation --> Pages \
 and select source as Deploy from a branch, branch as gh-pages, folder as /(root) and save.